NorisTalaban/Hybrid_Agentic_Surveillance_and_Evaluation/README.md

 ### Pre-write Validation
 No data touches the database without passing Python validation.
 Each agent has a chain of specific checks before every INSERT:

-- **Severity** — clamped to 1-10 at every write point
+- **Severity** --> clamped to 1-10 at every write point
-- **Status** — normalized from 12+ LLM variants to 5 canonical DB values
+- **Status** --> normalized from 12+ LLM variants to 5 canonical DB values
-- **Crisis type** — validated against 5 allowed values (conflict, disaster, economic, political, health)
+- **Crisis type** --> validated against 5 allowed values (conflict, disaster, economic, political, health)
-- **Source** — validated against DB constraint allowed values
+- **Source** --> validated against DB constraint allowed values
-- **Foreign key** — crisis_id and event_id verified before every INSERT into crisis_events
+- **Foreign key** --> crisis_id and event_id verified before every INSERT into crisis_events
-- **Country codes** — ISO-2 validated, placeholders (EU, NATO, G7, OPEC, ASEAN) remapped to first real country
+- **Country codes** --> ISO-2 validated, placeholders (EU, NATO, G7, OPEC, ASEAN) remapped to first real country

 ### Cross-audits
 Every agent using an LLM has a second LLM (Sonnet) auditing the output before saving.
-The Classifier uses a compact corrections-only format — Sonnet doesn't rewrite everything, it only flags errors.
+The Classifier uses a compact corrections-only format: Sonnet doesn't rewrite everything, it only flags errors.
 The corrections themselves are validated: if Sonnet suggests an invalid type like "social" or "cyber", Python blocks it.

 ### Malformed JSON Handling
 LLMs don't always produce valid JSON.
 Every agent has progressive fallbacks: